venediktov/vanilla-rtb/README.md

 - [x] cmake -DCMAKE_BUILD_TYPE=Release .. -G "Visual Studio 14 2015"
 - [x] cmake -DCMAKE_BUILD_TYPE=Debug   .. -G "Visual Studio 14 2015"

+###For faster builds invoking multiple make processes  , find number of cores on your system
+Linux command \:
+* nproc

+4

+pass it to your make script like this gmake -j4